Eppo-exp/eppo-docs/docs/data-management/metrics/index.md

 [Funnels](/data-management/metrics/funnel-metric) are another powerful metric type in Eppo.
 They allow you to track and analyze multi-step processes or user flows.
 By defining the sequence of events in a funnel, you can identify bottlenecks, drop-off points, and conversion rates at each step.
 This facilitates a granular analysis of user behavior and helps optimize the customer journey.

-## Guardrail metrics
+## Guardrail cutoffs

+You can set metrics to have a [guardrail cutoff](/data-management/organizing-metrics/guardrails), which means they will appear with a downside threshold.
+When the results for the metric breach the threshold, the metric will display a warning state.

+## Add metric to all experiment analyses

-Furthermore, you can set metrics as [guardrail metrics](/data-management/organizing-metrics/guardrails), which means they are automatically added to every experiment.
+You can set metrics to automatically be added to every experiment.
 This feature ensures that specific metrics are consistently tracked across experiments, providing a standardized measurement framework.
-By setting metrics as guard rails, you can maintain a unified approach to experimentation and easily compare results across different tests.
+By setting metrics to always be added, you can maintain a unified approach to experimentation and easily compare results across different tests.

 # Metric detail view